List of characters in The Lego Movie franchise: Vitruvius

 Vitruvius (voiced by Morgan Freeman in The Lego Movie, Josh Robert Thompson in The Lego Movie Videogame, and Neil Kaplan in The Lego Movie 2 Videogame) is a blind old wizard and a teacher of Wyldstyle.
 Vitruvius is one of the most important members of the Master Builders and the one who believes that Emmet will save the world.
-He wields a green staff that looks like a bent eaten lollipop (yet it's not bent in Lego form).
+He wields a green staff that looks like a bent eaten lollipop.

 In one of his earlier encounters with Lord Business, Vitruvius was blinded by him and made up a prophecy of the Special.
 During the confrontation in the Octan Tower's Think Tank, Vitruvius is beheaded by Lord Business with a penny.
-Upon his death, Vitruvius returns as a ghost that helps Emmet learn his destiny.
-Vitruvius' ghost is later present when the aliens from the planet Duplo show up with plans to destroy everyone.
+Upon his death, Vitruvius returns as a ghost.

-Vitruvius's ghost does not appear in the second film other than in the backstory when the Duplo Aliens take over Bricksburg.
-He was only seen in the opening, where MetalBeard mistakenly hits him.

 The Man Upstairs

 The Man Upstairs (portrayed by Will Ferrell) is an unnamed adult Lego collector and the father of Finn who appears in the live-action part of the film.
 He comes home from work and chastises his son for "ruining" the set by creating variations of different playsets while stating that he left the child blocks for him and his sister to use.
-With every Krazy Glue in his possession, "The Man Upstairs" proceeds to permanently rebuild and glue his perceived perfect creations together.
+With every Krazy Glue in his possession, "The Man Upstairs" proceeds to permanently rebuild and glue his perceived perfect creations back together.
 Eventually, he finds that Finn based Lord Business off of him and joins Finn into removing the Krazy Glue from him.
 Upon being called up to Taco Tuesday by Finn's mom, "The Man Upstairs" tells Finn that he will now allow his younger sister to play with them.
 This resulted in aliens from the planet Duplo beaming down and announcing their plans to destroy them.

 Apart from flashbacks from the first film, "The Man Upstairs" does not appear on-screen in the second film.
 However, a photo of him and his family on a log flume ride can be seen in his daughter Bianca's bedroom.
 His voice is heard when Finn and Bianca's mother talks to them about putting the Legos into storage as he tells them to listen to what their mother said.
-"The Man Upstairs" is later heard at the end of the movie asking "Honey, where are my pants?" in a reference to the sitcom from the first movie.
+"The Man Upstairs" is later heard at the end of the movie asking "Honey, where are my pants?" in a reference to the sitcom from the first film.